augusto-herrmann/augusto-herrmann.github.io/_posts/2022-12-20-update-on-senacons-decision-on-metas-data-sharing.md

 to do with the issue at hand and is no argument with which to dismiss the complaint.

-## No. 3: if it's not shoved in my face, it doesn't exist
+## Argument no. 3: if it's not shoved in my face, it doesn't exist

 The third argument is that the case files do not present evidence of data leaks from Meta.
 I do not even need to spend much effort to explain